Explore 5,000 years of human history at some of Shetland's best-known historic sites.

 Location: Near Uyeasound, Unst ZE2 9DL

-Brought to life as part of a collaboration between artists Jo Millett, Janette Kerr, with the help of artist Rob Gawthrop, and in partnership with Satsymph, the soundscape merges recordings of sounds and spoken word, placed on the beach using Satsymph's locative technology.
-There are about 20 'sound clouds' to explore in the area of the beach, bringing the fascinating history to life.
+Brought to life as part of a collaboration between artists Janette Kerr, Jo Millett, and Rob Gawthrop, in partnership with Satsymph, the soundscape merges recordings of sounds and spoken word, placed on the beach using Satsymph's locative technology.
+You don’t need a network connection because all the content is in the app and GPS-triggered.

 Explore more of Shetland's history